 - BA in Education Studies/MA in Education and Social Policy

-- BA in English/MA in Teaching English (grades 7–12)
+- BA in English/MAT in Teaching English: Transformational Teaching (grades 7–12)